areas of expertise

 Eli also understands that the regulatory and policy context continues to evolve and that stakeholders have different experiences and expectations from it.
 He has worked closely with businesses, industry associations, governments, regulators, non-government organisations, and consumer organisations to provide targeted solutions.

 Prior to Jemena, Eli worked for EDF Energy in the UK, Castalia Strategic Advisors in NZ, and the NZ Institute for the Study of Competition and Regulation.
-Eli is currently a member of the CFA Institute, the CFA Society of Melbourne, and the Australian Institute of Company Directors.
+Eli is currently a member of the CFA Institute, the CFA Society of Melbourne, the New Zealand Institute of Directors and the Australian Institute of Company Directors.